DrBenjamin/HRStaffPortal/README.md

 ##### Execute Streamlit

-If you've installed all dependencies, configured the MySQL server and edited the Streamlit app config files (`config.toml` / `secrets.toml`) to your setup, you can run the app locally within the **Terminal** of RStudio or any other terminal with access to Python and the Python libraries (e.g. a virtual environment) with this command:
+If you've installed all dependencies, configured the MySQL server and edited the Streamlit app config files (`config.toml` / `secrets.toml`) to your setup, you can run the app locally within the *Terminal* of RStudio or any other terminal with access to Python and the Python libraries (e.g. a virtual environment) with this command:

 ```cmd
 streamlit run 🏥_HR_Staff_Portal.py
 ```

-This will open the web app on your IP address on **port 8501**.
+This will open the **Web App** on the servers IP address(es) and the designated port.
+Open it in the browser with `http://xxx.xxx.xxx.xxx:8501` or `https://xxx.xxx.xxx.xxx:8501` if you are using SLL connections.

 #### Update Streamlit & dependencies

+The Software and its dependencies will be updated regularly, so make sure to always run the newest versions to avoid security risks.

 ##### Update of Streamlit